 Classes

 Welcome back to Yess Yoga but this time in our new studio!
-We are now offering in person and online classes via Zoom.
-Once you pre-register for a class, you will receive an email detailing our mask policy for that specific class or get the zoom code if you are taking our virtual class.
-Check out our schedule to find the “online” or “studio” class options.
+We are now offering in-person and online classes via Zoom.
+Check out our schedule.
+Once you pre-register for a class, you will receive an email with information for that specific class including the Zoom code.
+If attending class via Zoom, please enter your full name for easy check-in.
+Also, check out our collection of previously recorded classes that you can now stream on-demand.

 Class Descriptions